Smoothing a measure on a Riemann surface using Ricci flow: Introduction

 The problem here is not just the existence of a nontrivial conformal automorphism that leaves the measure invariant.
 For example, if we adjust the measure above to be the sum of the Dirac delta mass and Lebesgue measure on the whole of $\R^2$, then there cannot exist any onward solution achieving this weakly as $t\downto 0$.
 The flow is unable to concentrate mass at an isolated point as $t\downto 0$.
-More generally, as a preliminary result we will prove:

-\begin{thm}[No Dirac mass in initial data] Suppose $M$ is any Riemann surface and $\mu$ is a Radon measure on $M$.
+More generally, as a preliminary result we will prove: \begin{theorem}[No Dirac mass in initial data] Suppose $M$ is any Riemann surface and $\mu$ is a Radon measure on $M$.
 Suppose that for some open set $\Om\subset M$ the restriction $\mu\llcorner \Om$ is the sum of a smooth measure (i.e. the volume measure of a smooth conformal, possibly degenerate, Riemannian metric on $\Om$) and a Dirac mass centred at a point within $\Om$.
-Then there cannot exist $\ep>0$ and a smooth complete conformal Ricci flow $g(t)$ on $M$ for $t\in (0,\ep)$ such that $\mu_{g(t)}\weakto \mu$ as $t\downto 0$. \end{thm} Despite these problems, our main result tells us that as soon as we rule out atoms in the initial measure we obtain existence.
+Then there cannot exist $\ep>0$ and a smooth complete conformal Ricci flow $g(t)$ on $M$ for $t\in (0,\ep)$ such that $\mu_{g(t)}\weakto \mu$ as $t\downto 0$. \end{theorem} Despite these problems, our main result tells us that as soon as we rule out atoms in the initial measure we obtain existence.

-\cmt{Another way of saying nonatomic measure is `continuous measure'.
-We just give the explicit definition}